Release Date: 6/29/2010

 You can upgrade the TMD with perks such as longer durations for powers, allowing extra energy when killing enemies, as well as upgrading weapons with more firepower, faster reloading, and bigger clips.
 While the upgrades are a nice touch they don’t really make a huge impact like you would think and the game adapts to these upgrades too fast so you always feel like you’re not quite powerful enough.

-While it’s neat to reverse time, and go back in time to stop things from happening then come back you always feel the TMD and the whole time manipulation thing isn’t fleshed out enough.
-For example: There is a door in front of you that isn’t quite open enough to crouch under so you age a metal crate, slide it under, the bring it back and it pushed the door open.
+While it’s neat to reverse time and go back in time to stop things from happening then come back you always feel the TMD and the whole time manipulation thing isn’t fleshed out enough.
+For example, There is a door in front of you that isn’t quite open enough to crouch under so you age a metal crate, slide it under, then bring it back and it pushed the door open.
 Not very creative and I feel that all of these time elements could have been fleshed out more.
-This isn’t the only game’s problem, but the biggest one is it’s looks.
-It uses the Unreal Engine 3, but looks kind of ugly wish flat muddy textures, and the only real thing going for it is the lighting.
+This isn’t the only game’s problem, but the biggest one is it looks.
+It uses the Unreal Engine 3 but looks kind of ugly wish flat muddy textures, and the only real thing going for it is the lighting.

 The creature design is pretty neat, but there’s not much variety and the story is very confusing.
 The game just loses its strong appeal that you get in the beginning towards the end.
 Singularity is a bunch of gory fun, but it feels like it could have been a lot more if Raven had gotten a bigger budget.
 If you like FPS games and are a fan of BioShock, Fallout, or Half-Life then you’ll appreciate what Singularity brings to the table, and can forgive its short comings.